streamnative/kop/docs/kop.md

 - KoP supports interaction between Pulsar client and Kafka client by default.
 If your topic is used only by the Pulsar client or only by the Kafka client, you can set `entryFormat=kafka` for better performance.

 ## Upgrade
-If you want to upgrade your KoP version, you must first [upgrade your Pulsar version](https://pulsar.apache.org/docs/en/next/administration-upgrade/) accordingly.
+If you want to upgrade your KoP version, you must first [upgrade your Pulsar version](https://pulsar.apache.org/docs/en/next/administration-upgrade/) accordingly, and then configure offset management.